-We are offeringADSs.
-Each ADS representsClass A ordinary shares, US\$0.00001 par value per share.
-We anticipate the initialpublic offering price per ADS will be between US\$and US\$.
+We are offering ADSs.
+Each ADS represents Class A ordinary shares, US\$0.00001 par value per share.
+We anticipate the initial public offering price per ADS will be between US\$ and US\$.

 Prior to this offering, there has been no public market for the ADSs or our shares.
-We will apply to list the ADSs on the symbol "."
+We will apply to list the ADSs on the [New York Stock Exchange, or the NYSE/NASDAQ Stock Market, or the NASDAQ], under the symbol "."